 Some are due to factors we cannot control, and others are because of not enough knowledge, no confidence or lack of support.
 If breast feeding becomes a daily struggle seek help.

 The sooner one can solve these difficulties the better.
 Without corrective measures, the problems will soon be complicated by insufficient milk supply and poor weight gain of the baby.

 It is a good idea to get a head start while one is pregnant and get oneself educated on the art of breastfeeding.

 A recent study shows that women who have breastfeeding difficulties during the first two weeks after the birth of their baby, are also more likely to suffer postpartum depression two months later than women without these difficulties.

 Therefore, read books, watch videos and if possible talk to a lactation consultant in the hospital.

-Are you experiencing breastfeeding difficulties?
-Here are a few of the most common difficulties and what causes them.
+Are you having breastfeeding difficulties?
+Here are a few of the most common problems and what causes them.

 Some nipple tenderness is fairly common when a woman just starts breastfeeding.
 Usually this soon goes away.